 I have written quite a bit about pectin in jams in my homemade strawberry jam post here, so basically, an alternative to pectin would be lemon juice.
 And since I also use lemon juice in my blueberry pie filling, practically the only difference between the pie filling and the jam is the use of cornstarch in the former and none in the latter.

 Pectin, Lemon Juice and Cornstarch – When to Use

-Talking about lemon juice or pectin and cornstarch, pectin or lemon juice act as the gelling agents in the jams which is how jams are supposed to be.
+Pectin and lemon juice act as the gelling agents in the jams which is how jams are supposed to be.
 But that does not mean that the jams are thick, they are still a bit runny, but more of a gel consistency.
 Cornstarch, on the other hand, thickens the mixture which is ideal for pie fillings.
-To runny a filling will turn your pies soggy, so thicker fillings are most suited for pies.
+Too runny a filling will turn your pies soggy, so thicker fillings are most suited for pies.

 Anyhow, even though I said lemon juice is not required for pie fillings as the gel like consistency is not required, you will notice in my recipe below that I still added some lemon juice to my blueberry pie filling.
 This is because the lemon juice and the lemon rind simply enhances the taste of the blueberry pie filling.
 So, just in case you are little confused with my explanation about the role of lemon juice in helping jams to set, the only reason I add it to my pie filling is because of the taste and nothing else.

 How to Make Blueberry Pie Filling – Video Tutorial